OfficeDev/open-xml-docs/docs/word/how-to-retrieve-application-property-values-from-a-word-processing-document.md

 ## Retrieving Application Properties

-To retrieve application document properties, you can retrieve the **ExtendedFilePropertiesPart** property of a **WordprocessingDocument** object, and then retrieve the specific application property you need.
+To retrieve application document properties, you can retrieve the **ExtendedFilePropertiesPart** property of a <xref:DocumentFormat.OpenXml.Packaging.WordprocessingDocument> object, and then retrieve the specific application property you need.
 To do this, you must first get a reference to the document, as shown in the following code.

 ### [C#](#tab/cs-0)
 ```csharp